Modern Foreign Languages (MFL) at Hillside

 Subject Leader

-I am Miss Cheng, MFL subject leader here at Hillside Primary school.
+I am Miss Hewitt, MFL subject leader here at Hillside Primary school.
 As MFL lead, my role will be to support teachers, promote a love of language learning and to monitor the progress of the children.
-I can often be heard encouraging children to use their French skills outside of lessons.
 I believe early language learning is important as it gives children a good understanding of the structure of other languages and it gives children the opportunity to develop their cultural understanding.
 It also supports the children’s transition into local high schools which also teach French alongside other languages.

 In order to gain an understanding of how French is taught across the school, I ensure that my subject is monitored termly, gaining evidence from books and pupil voice.
 This informs the strengths and areas for development in my subject, which I share with staff individually.
 During the monitoring I also get feedback from staff on the areas they feel are strengths/ areas for development and will support them to the best of my ability.